ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Detached EAT bundles can be either CBOR or JSON encoded.

 The following CDDL defines the top-level `$$EAT-CBOR-Tagged-Token`, `$$EAT-CBOR-Untagged-Token` and `$$EAT-JSON-Token-Formats` sockets, enabling future token formats to be defined.
-Any new format that plugs into one or more of these sockets MUST be defined in a IETF standards track document.
+Any new format that plugs into one or more of these sockets MUST be defined by an IETF standards action.
-Of particular use may be a token type that provides no direct authenticity or integrity protection for use with transports mechanisms that do provide the necessary security services {{UCCS}}.
+Of particular use may be a token type that provides no direct authenticity or integrity protection for use with transports mechanisms that do provide the necessary security services.

 Nesting of EATs is allowed and defined in {{Nested-Token}}.
 This includes the nesting of an EAT that is a different format than the enclosing EAT.